Metrilo/WooCommerce-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instant WooCommerce analytics, powerful CRM and personalized email marketing all in one place
+Ecommerce Analytics and behaviour-driven customer engagement tools for ecommerce brands.

 == Description ==

-Metrilo is a specialist ecommerce marketing platform for online stores.
-Metrilo knows everything about your customers and shows you how to increase basket value, increase repeat purchases and reduce cart abandonment

-Unlike generic analytics tools, Metrilo correctly adjusts for cancelled, returned or fraudulent orders.
-Generic analytics tools just show you data - Metrilo shows you how to grow your business and make sales.
+Metrilo is the growth marketing platform for modern consumer brands.
+Metrilo’s analytics measure your business performance and give you insights to make strategic decisions.
+The engagement tools build on top of the vast data made accessible and enable you to bond with your customers long-term.

+Metrilo helps your brand grow by making your data actionable and increasing customer retention.

-= WooCommerce CRM =
+= Optimize your WooCommerce store marketing =
-Metrilo is creating individual level data to drive conversions

-* Track everything visitors do – from first visit to latest order
+Metrilo connects marketing and sales to show you how to maximize ROI

+* Key sales metrics and marketing performance at a glance
+* Comparison of marketing channels
+* Real-time revenue reporting and many breakdowns
+* Pre-set sales funnel tracking
+* Product performance data to help you develop your brand

+= Grow your WooCommerce store thanks to existing customers = Metrilo unlocks opportunities for growth in your customer data

-* Create detailed customer profiles
+* Comprehensive customer profiles so you truly understand your buyers
-* See individual customer’s product interactions
-* Reduce Cart Abandonment
-* Create Customer segmentation based on behavior
-* Add Custom tags and notes per user
+* Manage your entire customer database with tags and segments
-* Send optimized one-on-one marketing emails
-* See all traffic in a live view
+* Improve the buying experience with customer journey tracking
+* Find out what stimulates repeat orders in your business

-= WooCommerce Email Marketing =
+= WOOCOMMERCE EMAIL MARKETING =
-Powerful personalized emails engage better, fight cart abandonment and drive repeat sales.

-* Get Intelligent reporting on email performance
+Metrilo makes it easy to engage your customer base for higher retention
+* Integrated data and email for building relationships with customers
+* Customer lifecycle monitoring and loyalty analysis
-* Send data driven personalized e-mails
+* Segmentations and emails for personalized communication
-* Use our fully responsive ecommerce email composer
-* Use custom domains with your branding
+* Tailored engagement on autopilot
+* Automated feedback gathering
-* Create powerful e-mail automation driven by sales data
+* Recover lost sales

-= WooCommerce Analytics =
-Specialist ecommerce analytics developed for online stores

-* Start with our Preset Sales Funnels
-* Get clear and in-depth revenue analysis
-* Understand your marketing spend with Acquisition sources report
-* Get order statuses updated in real time (and accounted for in revenue)
-* Understand individual Products performance
-* Retention Analysis
-* CLV, AOV, Conversion Rates, and more metrics

-This plugin lets you connect your WooCommerce store with Metrilo in less than 5 minutes.
-All tracking is real-time and reports are accurate to the minute.
+The official Metrilo plugin connects your WooCommerce store with the Metrilo platform in less than 5 minutes.
+It is a self-standing platform that tracks data in real time and reports are accurate to the minute without slowing down your website.

-Metrilo is an all-in-one marketing product and runs on a self-standing platform so your website speed is not affected.
-You can create your account at [metrilo.com](https://www.metrilo.com/signup?ref=wpplugin)
+You can start growing your brand today - your insights will be available immediately as soon as you start your trial at [metrilo.com](https://www.metrilo.com/signup?ref=wpplugin).
+[Sign up now for free](https://www.metrilo.com/signup?ref=wpplugin) and get all-inclusive 14-day trial.

 We provide Ask-Us-Anything support.
-You are more than welcome to get in touch with us anytime using the live-chat on our website.
+You are more than welcome to get in touch with us anytime using the live chat on our website.

-[Sign up now for free](https://www.metrilo.com/signup?ref=wpplugin) and get all-inclusive 14-day trial.

-Metrilo gets better every single day.
-We're excited to have you onboard!

 == Installation ==